choria-io/website/docs/content/concepts/cli/_index.md

 {{% notice tip %}}
 These examples can be tried using our [Vagrant Demo](https://github.com/choria-io/vagrant-demo) environment
 {{% /notice %}}

+{{% notice info %}}
+At present we are migrating most of our command line tooling from `mco` to `choria`, this document switches around a bit, we'll improve consistency in time. `mco` is used for those commands that is only implemented in the Ruby language.
+{{% /notice %}}

 ## Basic Usage of the *mco* Command